zdchan/GraspXL/docs/DATASET.md

 Same as above.
 Another group of recorded motion sequences.

 ### Additional data
-``objaverse_urdf.zip`` contains the urdf files of the 500k+ objaverse objects, which are used by the code to generate the motions in simulation.
+``objaverse_urdf.zip`` contains the URDF files of the 500k+ objaverse objects, which are used by the code to generate the motions in simulation.